 Managing communications with the media during a major emergency is critical.
-In an emergency, the EOC Manager will oversee all communications and will determine who will be the media spokesperson for the incident.
+In an emergency, the EOC Manager will oversee all communications and will determine who will be the media spokesperson for the incident, will normally be a member of CCT.
 All information released to the media will be authorized by the college President or designee.